 - Prepare the loaf pan: I used a loaf pan that is 8 ½ by 4 ½ but 9 by 5 would also work.
 Simply grease it generously with oil and line it with a piece of parchment.

-- Transfer the batter into the loaf pan and bake: Pour the pumpkin bread batter into the loaf pan.
+- Transfer the batter to the loaf pan and bake: Pour the pumpkin bread batter into the loaf pan.
 Distribute it evenly using a spatula (or the back of a spoon).
 If using, sprinkle with naturally sweetened chocolate chips and pumpkin seeds and bake in a preheated 350 F degree oven for 65-70 minutes or until a toothpick inserted into the center comes out clean.

 - Allow it cool and serve: Let the almond flour pumpkin loaf cool for 5-10 minutes, then remove it from the pan and place on a wire rack to cool completely.
 Slice it up and serve.

 How To Store and Freeze?

 - Storage: If you have any leftovers of this refined sugar-free pumpkin bread, let pumpkin bread cool to room temperature, slice it, and wrap the slices in parchment paper.
 You can store them on the kitchen counter up to 3 days or in the refrigerator for up to 5 days.

 - Freezing: Alternatively, you can place individually wrapped slices in a freezer bag and store them in the freezer up to a month.
 When ready to serve, simply pop it in your microwave or oven to warm up.

 How To Serve?

 This easy paleo pumpkin bread is delicious enough to serve by itself with your morning cup of coffee or tea.
 However, you can also take it up a notch and spread it with a few tablespoons of:

 - Unsweetened applesauce for extra fall flavors and additional sweetness